Hibernian F.C.: Noted players

 Lewis Stevenson holds the record for most league appearances for Hibs, passing 450 in 2023, taking the place of Arthur Duncan who made 446.
 All of the Famous Five – Gordon Smith, Eddie Turnbull, Lawrie Reilly, Bobby Johnstone and Willie Ormond – scored more than 100 league goals for Hibs.

-Hibernian players have been capped at full international level for 26 different national teams, with 67 Hibernian players appearing for Scotland.
-Hibernian rank fifth amongst all clubs in providing players for Scotland, behind the Old Firm, Queen's Park and Hearts.
-James Lundie and James McGhee were the first Hibs players to play for Scotland, in an 1886 British Home Championship match against Wales.
+Hibernian players have been capped at full international level for 33 different national teams, with 70 Hibernian players appearing for Scotland.
+Hibernian rank fifth amongst all clubs in providing players for Scotland, behind the Old Firm, Hearts and Queen's Park.
+James Lundie and James McGhee were the first Hibs players to play for Scotland, in an 1885–86 British Home Championship match against Wales.
 Lawrie Reilly holds the record for most international caps earned while a Hibs player, making 38 appearances for Scotland between 1949 and 1957.
 In 1959, Hibs forward Joe Baker became the first player who had not previously played for an English club to win a cap for England.

 To mark the club's 135th birthday, the club created a Hall of Fame in 2010.
 The first group of nominees, including 13 former players, were inducted at a dinner later that year.

 Noted managers

 From 1875 until 1903, Hibs were managed by a committee, although Dan McMichael, who also acted as treasurer, secretary and physiotherapist, was effectively the manager when the club won the 1902 Scottish Cup and the 1903 league championship.
 Willie McCartney took charge of part of the league-winning 1947–48 season, but he collapsed and died after a Scottish Cup match in January 1948.
-Hugh Shaw inherited that team, and went on to win three league championships in the late 1940s and early 1950s.
+Hugh Shaw inherited that team and went on to win three league championships in the late 1940s and early 1950s.
 Alan Stubbs won the Scottish Cup in 2015–16, ending a 114-year drought in that competition.
 Eddie Turnbull, Alex Miller and John Collins all won one Scottish League Cup each.
 Bobby Templeton, Bertie Auld, Alex McLeish and Neil Lennon all won second tier championships.